Understanding the costs involved in underfloor heating

 Along with the scale of your project, the type of underfloor heating system you select will also have a bearing on how much you pay.
 Electric underfloor heating is less expensive to install as it requires less invasive work.
 Pre-wired electric heat mats can be laid quickly cutting down labour costs and can come in the form of home kits or as professional installations handled by qualified fitters.

 Wet systems, sometimes referred to as hydronic or water-based underfloor heating systems, cost more to fit.
 However, they offer even greater energy savings in the long term, which can more than cover the price of an installation.
-Hydronic systems are more expensive as installations must be performed by a gas safe engineer and involve plumbing work to operate effectively.
+Hydronic systems are more expensive as installations must be performed by a professional company like ourselves and involve plumbing work to operate effectively.
 More complex than electric systems, it is understood that wet systems take longer to install adding to labour costs.

 Underfloor heating maintenance costs